delta6626/365-days-of-code/README.md

 - Day 216 ✅: Built the backend cloud function that calls the recommendation algorithm and sends results to the client, plus the frontend React Query setup with loading and error handling
 - Day 217 ✅: Started building the component that displays the profile recommendations returned by the algorithm
 - Day 218 ✅: Updated the backend function for suggested profiles to include the user id
+- Day 219 ✅: Continued building the component that displays fetched user recommendations - about halfway done

 ## 📌 Notes